kotori2/kali-asahi/README.md

-# Kali Apple Silicon Image
+# Kali Apple Silicon Image - Work on Progress
 This repository contains scripts for compiling native Kali image for Apple silicon hardware such as Apple M1 and M2.

 ### Hosted Installer